 If you had to have a heart attack, you’d probably choose to have it in the hospital, where you would have immediate access to a surgeon, just in case.

-But it turns out that among those who have a type of heart attack called a STEMI, or ST-elevation myocardial infarction, patients already in the hospital are three times more likely to die, according to a paper published today in the Journal of the American Medical Association.
+But it turns out that among those who have a type of heart attack called a STEMI, or ST-elevation myocardial infarction, patients already in the hospital are three times more likely to die, according to a paper published today in the

 About one in five heart attacks is a STEMI, a major episode in which an artery is completely blocked.
 Doctors recognize a STEMI by a pattern on the patient’s electrocardiogram (ECG) reading.
 Treatment usually involves surgery to restore blood flow through the artery.

 A patient’s chance of survival depends heavily on speedy access to diagnosis and medical intervention to unblock the artery.

 Learn More About Heart Attack Treatments »

 So why do patients in the hospital fare worse than those who have to wait for an ambulance?